gregwebs/cloud-dev-machine/README.md

   * Maintain your data across shutdown and resume
 * Resume your instance with restored data
 * Mount a fast local SSD to /mnt/disks/ssd
-  * This is not maintained across shutdown and resume

 # Actions